orbs-network/orbs-network-typescript/client/crypto-sdk-android/readme.md

 Key generation time should take around 20-30ms but may sometime spike as the PRNG is waiting to collect enough entropy.

+More information about the addressing scheme is available at the [client documentation](https://github.com/orbs-network/orbs-network/tree/feature/android-sdk-docs/client).

 ## The OrbsClient class

 You can create an `OrbsClient` class to call the contract methods with some client (Address).
 The client will accept: